Last Updated on Aug 25, 2021

-The Software engineer role is one of the most sought after job titles in the IT and tech industry.
-The growth prospects and lucrative software engineer salaries make it an attractive career option.
-With an average base annual salary of $92,046, software engineering is increasingly in-demand and a highly desirable career path.
+Software engineers are some of the most sought after professionals in the IT and tech industry.
+With solid growth prospects and lucrative salaries averaging over $100,000 annually, becoming a software engineer is an attractive career option.

-According to a report by Evans Data Corporation, there were approximately 23.9 million software developers in the world in 2018.
-The number reached 26.4 million in 2019 and is projected to grow by 28.7 million by 2024.
+According to a report by Evans Data Corporation, there were approximately 26.4 million software engineers in the world in 2019 and this number is projected to grow by 28.7 million by 2024.

 Despite such significant numbers, hiring software engineers remains the second biggest challenge for managers.
-It’s a highly competitive field requiring job-specific skills like knowledge of tools used in the organization and programming languages.
+It’s a highly competitive field requiring job-specific skills like knowledge of the tools used in an organization and different programming languages.

-But before you dive deep deeper into the skill requirements, it’s important to know what you might be expected to do as a software engineer and the salaries that you can expect.
+But before you dive deep deeper into the skill requirements, it’s important to know your salary prospects as well as what you might be expected to do as a software engineer.

 Software Engineer Salaries: An Overview

-The salary of a software engineer will vary depending on the job location, years of experience, job titles, and other factors that the organization might consider while hiring you.
+The salary of a software engineer will vary depending on the job location, years of experience, job title and other factors.

-The salary varies in the following ways according to your job title.
+The salary varies in the following ways according to your title.

 Software Engineer Salaries: According to Years of Experience

-Relevant work experience does count when negotiating your salary.
+Relevant work experience clearly counts when negotiating your salary.
 In fact, this is the second most important hiring criteria — according to the State of Software Development report — next to only the willingness to learn.

 Here’s a breakdown of annual average base salary according to years of experience as reported by Indeed.com.